scrossuk/locic/docs/Templates.rst

 These are all the advantages of non-templated functions and classes, seamlessly extended to templated constructs.
 This is something that *can't be achieved* in C++, despite attempts to resolve this, such as C++'s *export* keyword.

 The implementation essentially performs auto-boxing for primitive types, without needing to perform a heap allocation.
 However if the templated implementation is available to the compiler then it can easily optimise these uses and this can also be performed as part of link-time optimisation.
 As an example, LOCIC will generate LLVM IR that can be optimised to inline operations, and this can be performed even after linking modules together.
+See :doc:`Template Generators <TemplateGenerators>` for more information.

 Hence there need be only be a runtime cost for templated constructs if: